Guide

 Usually $0

-Two quotes for "the same windshield" can be $300 apart, and both can be technically accurate.
-The difference comes down to five variables that customers usually do not see broken out:
+Two quotes for “the same windshield” can be well apart, and both can be technically accurate.
+The difference comes down to a handful of variables customers usually don’t see broken out:

 1. Is ADAS calibration included?
 On any 2018-or-newer Toyota, Honda, Subaru, GM, Ford, or European vehicle, the answer should be yes.
-If a quote is suspiciously low, this is almost always why.
+If a quote looks suspiciously low, this is almost always why — and it’s why a camera-equipped windshield starts around $700 instead of the roughly $400 a camera-less one runs.

 2. OEM or aftermarket glass?
-OEM is 20–50% more expensive.
+OEM costs more.
 For most non-luxury vehicles, high-quality aftermarket performs identically.

 3. Which glass variant?
-A 2024 Toyota Camry has 2–4 windshield options depending on whether the car has rain sensors, lane-departure cameras, acoustic glass, or HUD.
+A single model year can have two to four windshield options depending on rain sensors, lane cameras, acoustic glass, or HUD.
 The wrong quote means the wrong glass.

 4. Mobile or in-shop?
 Usually the same price, but some shops upcharge mobile.